aspose-words/Aspose.Words-Documentation/jasperreports/aspose-words-for-jasperreports-documentation/configuring-the-export/check-version/_index.md

 ﻿---
-title: Check Version - Aspose.Words for JasperReports
+title: Check Version
+second_title: Aspose.Words for JasperReports
 articleTitle: Check Version
 linktitle: Check Version
 description: "Aspose Words for JasperReports will always try to check version of generated .jrprint files and currently used version of JasperReports."